-Classifying smart buildings: four levels of smart
+Classifying smart buildings: a guide to four levels of smart

 Workplace technology is in a constant state of beta, so how can a successful smart building strategy be deployed?
 Luke Bailey of UnWork explores the four stages of smart building implementation in the first instalment of a trilogy on strategy